open/close all folders

 - Living Toys: One of the many ways he'd use to kill people in their dreams.

-- Sealed Evil in a Teddy Bear: Literally.
+- Sealed Evil in a Teddy Bear: Literally at one point has his soul bound to one.

 - The Sociopath: Despite being a child.